oroinc/crm/README.md

 - /Helper contains classes with utility methods

-Acme namespace contains some exemples in DemoFlexibleEntityBundle :
+There are some examples in laboro/bap-standard/tree/master/src/Acme/Bundle/DemoFlexibleEntityBundle :
 - Manufacturer : a simple entity
 - Customer : a flexible entity (no translatable attributes)
 - Product : a flexible entity (with translatable attributes)